 1. Distances between neighboring nests are 14.
 2 and 14.
 3 km (based on 4 nests)

 2. The average distance between the nest and limits of the hunting territory of a pair is 4.
 05±0.39 km (n = 15, P<0.
 05)

 3. The average percentage of the forest cover within the species’ home range is 26.
 07±3.
 89 % (n = 15, P<0.
 05);

 4) There is a correlation between the percentage of forest cover within the home range and the distance from the nest to the limits of hunting territory of Lesser Spotted Eagle (RPearson = 0.
 548, P<0.
 017)

 5) The correlation can be described by the linear regression model (R = 0.548, F=5.
 581, P<0.
 034).

 Extrapolation of these data for the rest of appropriate species’ habitats in Armenia outcomes in the maximum possible population size of the species in the country, which preliminary can be estimated as about 48-52 pairs.

-Habitat of the Lesser Spotted Eagle(left) and its nest on the oak tree(right)
+Lesser Spotted Eagle’s nest on the oak tree.